 One thing that you can always look for is name brand oils.
-Popular name brands of oil are usually always going to be the higher quality oils as they have a reputation to maintain.
+Popular name brands of oil are usually going to be the higher-quality oils as they have a reputation to maintain.

-If you can find the same brand of oil to match your generators engine, that’s even better!
-When in doubt, you can always do a little research on the brand’s reviews.
+If you can find the same brand of oil to match your generator’s engine, that’s even better!
+When in doubt, research the brand’s reviews.

-When you take a look at the oil bottle across the shelf or even online, one of the first things you are going to see is the viscosity.
+When you look at the oil bottle (or specs online), one of the first things you are going to see is the viscosity.
 Viscosity is the measurement of how easily the oil pours at a specific temperature.

 Thinner oils are going to have a lower viscosity and will be easier to pour in cold temperatures.
 Thicker oils will have a higher viscosity and will pour slower in cold temperatures.

-Refer to your user manual for the proper viscosity that you need for your generator’s engine.
+Refer to your user manual for the proper viscosity for your generator’s engine.

-Another way that you can check for the authenticity of an engine oil is by looking for any type of ratings on the bottle.
-Most oil manufacturers are going to print any certifications and ratings that the oil has received to help give you a better understanding of the quality of the oil.
+Additionally, you can check for the authenticity of engine oil by looking for any type of ratings on the bottle.
+Most oil manufacturers will print any certifications and ratings that the oil has received to further prove the quality of the oil.

 You can also check online for any reviews of the oil to see how other customers like it.

-There are a few different types of oil that you can choose from with the most popular being conventional and synthetic.
+There are a few types of oil you can choose from, the most popular being conventional and synthetic.

 Conventional oil is going to be your everyday, standard oil that can be used in most applications with low miles.

-Synthetic oil is going to be your higher quality oils with different additives that make it perfect for higher mileage generators and engines that require synthetic oils.
+Synthetic oil is going to be higher-quality, containing additives that make it perfect for higher mileage generators and engines that require synthetics.

-It is usually on the more expensive side, but it is higher quality.
+It is usually on the more expensive side, but it is higher in quality.

 Frequently Asked Questions

-Many generators will have a run time meter, but for those that don’t, you will need to keep track of the amount of hours you are using.
+Many generators have a run time meter, but for those that don’t, you will need to keep track of the hours manually.